-How Pensacola Men’s Rehab is Different
+How Our Christian Rehab in Pensacola is Different

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such gaps in their life with drugs or alcohol, which provide temporary relief for the mental anguish.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependence becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.